 You may be familiar with the Echo, Amazon’s cylindrical voice-controlled smart speaker.
 To use the Echo, you first summon Amazon’s digital assistant, Alexa.
 The Echo isn’t the only Alexa-enabled device Amazon offers, though.
 Among its growing suite of offerings, it also offers a pint-sized alternative: the Echo Dot.

+Now in its fourth generation, the Echo Dot is better than ever.
 If you’re on the fence about whether an Echo Dot is right for your home, here’s what you need to know.

 What is the Echo Dot?

 The Amazon Echo Dot is a small smart-speaker—that is, it connects to your Wi-Fi network to work as an all-in-one digital assistant.
 Past incarnations have looked like a hockey puck, but the device has undergone a redesign.

 Now sporting a spherical look, the Echo Dot comes in black, white, and kid-friendly “tiger.”
 While it can be controlled by voice and the Alexa app, the Dot also has physical power, mute, and volume controls on top.

 If you’re looking to dip your toes into the smart home market, the Echo Dot is a great place to start.
 The Echo Dot is an incredibly affordable product and comes in three different models.

 Echo Dot starts at $34.99, with the basic Black model coming in Charcoal, White, and Twilight Blue.

 Users who’d like a front-facing clock on the device will need to buy the $59.99 Echo Dot with Clock.
 This model comes in White and Twilight Blue.